hgstp/idsst.rtutorials/README.md

-The tutorials were originally created by the [RStudio Education](https://github.com/rstudio-education) team and published under CC BY-NC-ND 3.0.
+The tutorials were originally created by the [RStudio Education](https://github.com/rstudio-education) team and published under Creative Commons Attribution-ShareAlike 4.0 License (CC BY-SA 4.0).
 We changed the name of all tutorials and adjusted the links for all vimeo videos.
 None of these and all other changes have been approved in any way by the RStudio education.